Academic Requirements

 Examines the gendered nature of both historical and contemporary workplace issues from a global perspective.
 Gender and workplace issues will be examined from theoretical, historical, comparative perspectives.

-Community based learning course for students to connect WGSS theory and praxis, a central tenet of the will program, and reflect on their WGSS learning.
+Community based learning course for students to connect GSS theory and praxis, a central tenet of the will program, and reflect on their GSS learning.

 Prerequisites: will program participant.

-No more than .5 units of internship may be applied to the women, gender, and sexuality studies major or minor.
+No more than .5 units of internship may be applied to the Gender & Sexuality Studies major or minor.
 No more than 1.5 units of internship in any one department and 3.5 units of internship overall may be counted toward required degree units.

 Prerequisites: Permission of department.